-Wilson (Woody Harrelson) is a lonely man that struggles to connect with other people, though not for his lack of trying.
+Wilson (Woody Harrelson) is a lonely man who struggles to connect with other people, though it is not for his lack of trying.
 He believes in respecting other people, being polite, giving others your undivided attention when in conversation, and he gets very offended when others do not treat him with the same respect.
 When he gets offended, he is brutally honest with the individual, to the point where they never want to speak to him again.
-He means well and has an ideology that others should follow, but his temper has resulted in him having a lonely life.
+He means well and he has an ideology that others should follow, but his absolution regarding that ideology, and his temper when others make even the slightest infraction against that ideology, has resulted in him having a lonely life.

 Fed up with his lonely lifestyle, Wilson decides to track down his one true love.
-Pippi (Laura Dern) was the love of Wilson’s life, but randomly left him years ago without any sort of explanation.
-He quickly makes contact with Pippi’s sister, who informs him that Pippi had been pregnant and had a baby around the time that she left him.
-Wilson learns where he may be able to find Pippi, but that he also has a daughter!
+Pippi (Laura Dern) was the love of Wilson’s life, but she left him years ago without any sort of explanation.
+He quickly makes contact with Pippi’s sister, who informs him that Pippi had been pregnant and that she had a baby not long after leaving him.
+Wilson has learned where he might be able to find Pippi, but that he has also that he has a daughter!
 He has been desperate for true, loving, inter-personal relationships for a very long time, and now he has the chance of having everything he’s ever wanted.
-Thus, he sets out to reignite his relationship with Pippi and to meet his long-lost daughter for the first time.
+Thus, he sets out to reignite his relationship with Pippi, and to meet his long-lost daughter for the first time.

 The Pros & Cons

 Laura Dern (+4pts)